OpenNebula/docs/source/administration/references/oned_conf.rst

 - on VM template instantiate (onetemplate instantiate)
 - on VM create (onevm create)
-- on VM attach nic (onevm attachnic) (for example to forbid users to use NIC/MAC)
+- on VM attach nic (onevm nic-attach) (for example to forbid users to use NIC/MAC)

 Inherited Attributes Configuration